 Confidentiality and professional standards are of the utmost importance and form an essential part of core process psychotherapy.
 All psychotherapy is conducted in accordance with the ethical standards of the UKCP.

 I hold a Masters degree in Core Process Psychotherapy (Mindfulness based psychotherapy) and am an accredited Psychotherapist with the UKCP.
 I also have a Diploma in Transpersonal Couples Counselling and Psychotherapy, from the Centre for Counselling and Psychotherapy Education (CCPE), London.
 I am involved in personal and group work for my own self-awareness and inner work and attend regular 1-1 supervision, monthly peer supervision and CPD training.
-I am in my second year of teaching at the Karuna Institute and am currently teaching on year 2 of the MA in Mindfulness Based Core Process Psychotherapy. (link to Karuna blog, https://karunainstitute.co.uk/2023/01/22/what-relevance-does-buddhism-and-non-duality-have-to-a-modern-psychotherapy/)
+I am in my fourth year of teaching at the Karuna Institute, Devon and am currently teaching on year 3 of the MA in Mindfulness Based Core Process Psychotherapy. (link to Karuna blog, https://karunainstitute.co.uk/2023/01/22/what-relevance-does-buddhism-and-non-duality-have-to-a-modern-psychotherapy/)

-CURRENT AVAILABILITY FOR CORE PROCESS PSYCHOTHERAPY IN DEVON
+CURRENT AVAILABILITY FOR CORE PROCESS PSYCHOTHERAPY IN EXETER AND TOPSHAM

 One of the most consistent findings in research on counselling and psychotherapy is that, the relationship between the therapist and client is of prime importance.
 I offer a free initial consultation, so that you can get a sense of whether or not I am the right therapist for you, before making a commitment.